 Wildlife Species Found in Niue

-Niue’s only native land mammal, the insular flying fox or Pacific flying fox is a type of bat only found in the Pacific Islands.
+Niue’s only native land mammal, the insular flying fox or Pacific flying fox, known as peka in Niuean, is a type of bat only found in the Pacific Islands.
 Like most bats, they are nocturnal and mostly roost in colonies in the forest canopy.
 Flying foxes are frugivores, eating fruit, pollen and nectar making them important forest pollinators.

 4. Spinner Dolphins